OfflineIMAP/offlineimap/docs/MANUAL.rst

 Security and SSL
 ================

 Some words on OfflineImap and its use of SSL/TLS.
-By default, we will connect using any method that openssl supports, that is SSLv2, SSLv3, or TLSv1.
+By default, we will not connect using any method that openssl supports, that is SSLv2, SSLv3, or TLSv1.
 Do note that SSLv2 is notoriously insecure and deprecated.
-Unfortunately, python2 does not offer easy ways to disable SSLv2.
+So, OfflineImap will try SSLv3 first and fallback to SSLv23 then if the former is not working.
 It is recommended you test your setup and make sure that the mail server does not use an SSLv2 connection.
 Use e.g. "openssl s_client -host mail.server -port 443" to find out the connection that is used by default.